Top 26 small business ideas to get started for Students in 2022

 Since this content is behind a gate only paying subscribers can access, you can host exclusive live streams in addition to (or instead of) downloadable content.

-Regardless of your route, record in a quiet space so the audio is clear and distraction-free.
+Record in a quiet space regardless of your route so the audio is clear and distraction-free.

-And it's easy to start your membership-based business on Shopify.
-Set up a new product just like a physical effect, but create a name and description that tells people about your membership services.
+It's easy to start your membership-based business on Shopify.
+Set up a new product like a physical effect, but create a name and description that tell people about your membership services.

 13. Join an affiliate marketing program